-At December 31, 2017, the Company reflected the provisional income tax effects of the Tax Act under Accounting Standards Codification Topic 740, Income Taxes.
-The Company has recorded a provisional tax expense in the Statement of Operations of approximately \$5.6 million, comprised of approximately \$13.5 million tax expense from recording additional valuation allowance against federal tax credits due to certain provisions of the Tax Act, offset by approximately \$7.9 million of tax benefit from the remeasurement of U.S. deferred taxes using the relevant tax rate at which the Company expects them to reverse in the future.
-The estimated one-time transition tax on post-1986 foreign unremitted earnings should not have a material impact to the Company's effective tax rate.
+On December 22, 2017, the Tax Cuts and Jobs Act of 2017 (Tax Act) was signed into law.
+The Tax Act introduced a broad range of tax reform measures that significantly changed the federal income tax laws.
+As of December 31, 2017, the Company recorded a provisional tax expense in the Statement of Operations of approximately \$5.6 million, comprised of approximately \$13.5 million tax expense from recording additional valuation allowance against federal tax credits due to certain provisions of the Tax Act, offset by approximately \$7.9 million of tax benefit from the remeasurement of U.S. deferred taxes using the 21% tax rate at which the Company expects them to reverse in the future.
+The one-time transition tax on post-1986 foreign unremitted earnings did not have a material impact on the Company's effective tax rate.
+In accordance with Staff Accounting Bulletin ("SAB") No. 118, the Company has completed its accounting related to tax reform in the fourth quarter of 2018 and no material adjustments to the provisional tax expense were required.
+The Company elected to account for Global Intangible Low-Taxed Income ("GILTI") as a period expense.
+The Company continues to monitor supplemental legislation and technical interpretations of the tax law that may cause the final impact from the Tax Act to differ from the amounts previously recorded.